Tridib11/Todo-app/README.md

-# A simple Todo App
+# A Simple Todo App